 Scope

 The syllabus for this module requires participants to gain an appropriately high level of competence in understanding the obligations placed on National Authorities by IMO Conventions and the role played by international organisations in improving and monitoring safety at sea and the preservation of the marine environment.
-By so doing, successful participants can exercise senior managerial functions concerned with the provision of AtoN services or within the regional Competent Authority responsible for providing them.
+By so doing, successful participants can exercise senior managerial functions concerned with the provision of AtoN services, or within the regional Competent Authority responsible for providing them.

 Participants will also gain an enhanced level of competence in selected aspects of the Law of the Sea which will enable them to understand a Competent Authority’s international maritime legal obligations and restrictions concerning AtoN service provision in their waters.